-Command Description show interfaces Displays the administrative and operational status of a switching (nonrouting) port. switchport voice vlan Configures the voice VLAN on the port.
+Related Commands Command Description show interfaces Displays the administrative and operational status of a switching (nonrouting) port. switchport voice vlan Configures the voice VLAN on the port.

-Use the switchport private-vlan interface configuration command on the switch stack or on a standalone switch to define a private-VLAN association for an isolated or community port or a mapping for a promiscuous port.
+Use the switchport private-vlan interface configuration command to define a private-VLAN association for an isolated or community port or a mapping for a promiscuous port.
 Use the no form of this command to remove the private-VLAN association or mapping from the port.